scholarslab/GenericXmlImporter/README.md

 Examples
 --------

-Three examples of xml files are available in the xml_files folder:
+Five examples of xml files are available in the xml_files folder:

 * `test_generic_item.xml`: a basic list of three books with images of Wikipedia, with non Dublin Core tags.